jcholewa/voice-cheatsheets/slack.md

     - when focused on the message:
         - edit your own message - each
         - delete your own message - delete
-        - add an emoji reaction - red
+        - add an emoji reaction - red / slack react
         - open a thread - trap

 - Messaging - Editing
     - make the selected text code - command shift cap
     - make the selected text a code block - command alt shift cap
     - create a new line - shift enter
+    - insert an emoji - emoji [happy]

 - Help
     - show list of shortcuts - command slash